HumabHatterZed/WhistleWindInscryptionMods/README.md

 Found as part of the Inscryption Unofficial Patch mod, this will fix any instances where more than 3 sigils are added to a card at once.
 The sigils still work even without this, but it does look better.

+## Credits
+Shoutout to Arackulele, divisionbyz0rro, and julien-perge for having public GitHubs for me to draw from.
+Code based on "borrowed" code from these creators is denoted by a comment within the respective file.

 ## Special Abilities
 A number of cards added by this mod possess hidden, special abilities not found in the Rulebook.
 In the spirit of the original game, I won't be listing the effects here, only which cards possess a special ability and what triggers it.
 You'll need to mess with the cards to figure out exactly what they do 🙃.